isabella232/advertising-cloud.en/help/dsp/campaign-management/reports/keyboard-shortcuts.md

 # Keyboard Shortcuts

-Within placement settings, use keyboard shortcuts to quickly navigate and to create ads and placements.
+Within placement settings, use keyboard shortcuts to quickly navigate<!-- and to create ads and placements -->.

 | Applicable Page(s) | Shortcut | Description |
 | ---------------| ----------- | ---------------------- |